May 19, 2022 Update: 510(k) Sterility Change Master File Pilot Program

-If your products are affected by the stop of operations at the Sterigenic's Willowbrook facility and you are planning to use an alternative facility to sterilize your products:
+If your products are affected by the stop of operations at a sterilization facility and you are planning to use an alternative facility to sterilize your products:

 - Premarket Approval (PMA) Holders: You should submit a 180-day site change supplement.
 However, the FDA intends to review such PMA supplements within 30 days.
-The FDA recently issued the final guidance, Manufacturing Site Change Supplements: Content and Submission (PDF - 185kb), that PMA holders can refer to for more information about site change supplements.
+The FDA recently issued the final guidance, Manufacturing Site Change Supplements: Content and Submission (PDF), that PMA holders can refer to for more information about site change supplements.
 If you have questions about your PMA device or need help with submitting a site change supplement, contact CDRHPremarketProgramOperations@fda.hhs.gov.

 - 510(k) Holders: Submitting a new 510(k) is typically not required for this type of change.
 You should document qualification activities supporting this change in your internal files.
 However, the FDA recommends that affected 510(k) holders refer to the FDA's guidance, Deciding When to Submit a 510(k) for a Change to an Existing Device: Guidance for Industry and Food and Drug Administration Staff (PDF - 1.04MB) when determining if a new 510(k) is required.